A narrow canal flowing through green fields under a vibrant orange and purple sunset sky, representing India's environmental landscape.

 Who are seen as life-giving, all-powerful entities to be venerated and cherished at all times.

-We have story upon story about rivers – the Ganga, the Yamuna, the Saraswati, the Brahmaputra, the Godavari, the Kaveri, the Tapti, the Narmada, the Chenab, the Beas, the Chambal, to name a few – that have been part of India’s folkhore and history.
+We have story upon story about rivers – the Ganga, the Yamuna, the Saraswati, the Brahmaputra, the Godavari, the Kaveri, the Tapti, the Narmada, the Chenab, the Beas, the Chambal, to name a few – that have been part of India’s folklore and history.

-Stories that both fill up religious texts and provide historical context for a lot of India’s cities that sprung up around the banks of these rivers.
-We believe a dip in our rivers can wash away all our sins and purify our souls.
+Stories that both fill up religious texts and provide historical context for a lot of India’s cities that sprang up around the banks of these rivers.

 There are special festivals and offerings made for rivers in India.

-Surprising then that a country that so reveres its rivers in books is willing to ill-treat them so badly in reality.
-In fact, we are actively destroying our rivers across the length and breadth of the country.
+Surprisingly, then, a country that so reveres its rivers in books is willing to ill-treat them so badly in reality.

 Our rivers are being choked.
 Everyday.
 By paper and plastic waste.
 By industrial effluent.
 By remnants of festivities.
 By rampant, unchecked construction.
 By illegal dumping of waste.
 By illegal sand mining.